jeswil2693/Hello-World-Trial/README.md

 # Hello-World-Trial
-Trial in making a repository
+Trial in making a new repository
+*Edited line added here*
 Adding changes to the file using the branch that i just created.
+All okay :)